Macaque — lion-tailed

 At the Detroit Zoo

-Four endangered lion-tailed macaques can be found in their Asian Forest habitat west of the tigers.
-The troop constists of four females: Slick, Gina, Scarlett and Stitch.
-Slick, the oldest, was born in 1981 and is recognized by her “s”-shaped tail.
-She and Gina arrived at the Detroit Zoo together in 1994 when Gina was 4 years old.
+Three endangered lion-tailed macaques can be found in their Asian Forest habitat west of the tigers.
+The troop constists of three females: Gina, Scarlett and Stitch.
+Gina arrived at the Detroit Zoo in 1994 when Gina was 4 years old.
 Gina is the smallest of the troop and enjoys grooming the others.
 Scarlett, also born in 1994, is described as happy, and squeals with excitement at being outside each morning.
 Her sister Stitch, born in 1996, is the most dominant of the females.